BlueBrain/Search/docs/source/api/bbsearch.mining.rst

-..
-BBSearch is a text mining toolbox focused on scientific use cases.
+.. bluesearch is a text mining toolbox focused on scientific use cases.
    Copyright (C) 2020  Blue Brain Project, EPFL.
    This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by